usmansbk/sequelize-graphql-auth-service/README.md

 ## Clients (Mobile, Web, etc)

 Each supported client must pass a `client_id` in their request headers.
 Client IDs are strings assigned by the server.
-To support a new client, add the ID to the list of audience.
-This will allow users to login from multiple clients.

 ```sh
 ## Get new ID